thoughtspot/thoughtspot.github.io/_complex-search/change-the-view.md

 * If you are in the data (table) view, click the column header you would like to sort on.

    By default, sorting applies in descending order.
-You can click on a column header to sort again to sort in ascending order.
+You can click a column header to sort again to sort in ascending order.

    {% include tip.html content="Hold shift and click another column to add a secondary sort.
 You can even add tertiary sorting and so on by continuing to use this trick." %}